buddhist-uni/buddhist-uni.github.io/_courses/an.md

   - philosophy
   - pali-primer
 next_course_descs:
-  - "Go back and study the Majjhima Nikāya with Bhikkhu Bodhi in this prequel to the present course."
+  - "Go back and study the Majjhimā Nikāya with Bhikkhu Bodhi in this prequel to the present course."
   - "A more systematic introduction to Buddhist Philosophy with Bhikkhu Bodhi and several other guest lecturers."
   - "Learn the Pali language itself with Bhikkhu Bodhi."
 ---